GeekDas

 The celebration of Eid-ul-Fitr dates back to the time of Prophet Muhammad, who established the festival after Muslims migrated to Medina.
 According to Islamic tradition, the Prophet encouraged believers to celebrate the completion of Ramadan with gratitude, prayers, and charity.

 Ramadan itself commemorates the revelation of the Quran to Prophet Muhammad over 1,400 years ago.
-During this month, Muslims fast from dawn until sunset, focusing on discipline, compassion, and spiritual growth.
+During this month, Muslims fast from dawn (Fajr) until sunset (Maghrib), focusing on discipline, compassion, and spiritual growth.

 Eid-ul-Fitr therefore symbolizes spiritual renewal, gratitude to God, and unity within the Muslim community.